 After moistening the ground with a hose or sprinkle, allow the water to soak in for about 15 minutes to half an hour.
 Otherwise, you’ll be planting in dirty water, or worse, mud.

-When laying your moss press it down firmly, then, pin it in place with the use of landscaping pins.
+When laying your moss, press it down firmly, then pin it in place using landscaping pins.
 Placing some light rocks on top as an anchor is also ideal.